Skip to content

 Model

 Our model consists of the following layered entities.
-These entities are available as http resources.
-A detailed description of all entities and endpoins can be found in the OpenAPI specification
+These entities are available as HTTP resources.
+A detailed description of all entities and endpoints can be found in the OpenAPI specification

 Events

-• Event: A venue bounded one-time event happening given a start- and enddate.
-Optionally involving two teams
+• Event: A venue-bound one-time event happening on a given start and end date.
+Optionally involving two teams.

-• Venue: A fixed location (by GPS) in which an sport event can be held
+• Venue: A fixed location (by GPS) in which a sports event can be held.

 Tournament